-- the other party to the agreement materially breaching an obligation thereunder; - no Icahn Designee is elected to the Board of Directors at the 2014 Annual General Meeting; - at any time on or after January 15, 2015, if all the Icahn Designees have resigned and the Icahn Group has not designated replacements, as provided in the Agreement; - 90 days after the Icahn Group ceases to own 3% of the outstanding shares of Company stock as of the date of the Agreement; - the date on which (A) the Company has announced an extraordinary general meeting of the shareholders for any purpose (except as contemplated in the Agreement or if the Icahn Designees voted in favor of such extraordinary general meeting, which was the case for the Extraordinary General Meeting held in 2014), (B) the Icahn Designees tender their resignation from the Board of Directors and (C) the Icahn Group provides written notice that it does not intend to exercise its right to designate replacement directors; or - by mutual agreement of the parties.
+- · the other party to the agreement materially breaching an obligation thereunder; - · no Icahn Designee is elected to the Board of Directors at the 2014 Annual General Meeting; - ·at any time on or after January 15, 2015, if all the Icahn Designees have resigned and the Icahn Group has not designated replacements, as provided in the Agreement; - $\cdot 90$ days after the Icahn Group ceases to own 3% of the outstanding shares of the Company as of the date of the Agreement; - the date on which (A) the Company has announced an extraordinary general meeting of the shareholders for any purpose (except as contemplated in the Agreement or if the Icahn Designees voted in favor of such extraordinary general meeting, which was the case for the Extraordinary General Meetings held in 2014 and in 2015), (B) the Icahn Designees tender their resignation from the Board of Directors and (C) the Icahn Group provides written notice that it does not intend to exercise its right to designate replacement directors; - · by mutual agreement of the parties.

-The foregoing is not a complete description of the Agreement.
+The foregoing is not a complete description of the terms of the Agreement.
 For a further description of the Agreement, including a copy of the Agreement, please see our Current Report on Form 8-K that we filed with the SEC on November 12, 2013.